sh4man4ik/BoPro/README.md

 - Link to Telegram Bot: https://t.me/boost_productivity_bot

 # What is BoPro?
-A website in HTML, CSS, and JavaScript to increase productivity.BoPro is a productivity booster site.
+A website in HTML, CSS, and JavaScript to increase productivity.
+BoPro is a productivity booster site.
 The site has sections such as:

 - Pomodoro timer
 - To-Do list